AD9190/Missing_Word_Prediction_Using_Stochastic_Steady_State_And_Bi-Graph_Transitions/README.md

 # Missing Word Prediction Using Stochastic Steady State And Bi-Graph Transitions

 This project presents a novel approach to **missing word prediction** using a combination of **Stochastic Steady State probabilities** and **Bi-Graph Transitions**.
-The method is designed to efficiently predict missing words in text sequences, outperforming traditional methods like HMMs and LLMs in terms of interpretability and computational efficiency.
+The method is designed to efficiently predict missing words in text sequences.

 ## 📄 Paper Details